These days, it seems as though everyone has something to say about emergency food and emergency food storage.

 3. Scope Out and Optimize Your Storage Space:

 My number one tip, though, is to go through your cupboards and closets and remove those items that are duplicates, that you rarely use, or that you do not use at all.
-For example, in your kitchen, how may different pots and pans do you need?
+For example, in your kitchen, how many different pots and pans do you need?
 My guess is that you use the same two or three over and over again.
 Stow the extras away in the basement or storage locker or give them away to charity.
 Trust me, they will not be missed.
-The same thing applies to seldom used clothing, shoes and sports equipment.
+The same thing applies to seldom-used clothing, shoes and sports equipment.

-If you are truly serious about finding the space for your emergency food supply, you will toss those miscellaneous items that are only used once every three years in order to free up space for some additional canned or dried foot items.
+If you are truly serious about finding the space for your emergency food supply, you will toss those miscellaneous items that are only used once every three years in order to free up space for some additional canned or dried food items.